canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

 How a Dockerfile compares to an SDK
 ===================================

-:program:`Workshop` didn't happen in a vacuum; there have been many attempts to provide developers with robust environments.
+:program:`Workshop` and |project_markup| didn't happen in a vacuum;
+there have been many attempts to provide developers with robust environments.
-A common approach is to use :program:`Docker` to achieve repeatability, persistence, layering, and various other benefits that the technology offers.
+A common approach is to use Docker to achieve repeatability, persistence, layering, and various other benefits that the technology offers.